Gross. Macroscopic. Microscopic. Topographical. Sounds like we

 really human anatomy.
 Anatomy is a 2000+ years old study.
 The ancient Greeks started

 it long ago!
-Aware of human anatomy is critical
+Aware of human anatomy is vital

 to healthcare practitioners…and their patients!
 Anatomy knowledge typically